canselcik/libremarkable/README.md

 The `xochitl` program opens `/dev/fb0`, which always ends up being the `FD=3`.
 It then writes to this FD when it wants to update the screen and uses primarily the following `ioctl` call in order to perform its partial updates when the user draws on the device (`0x4048462e` is the `PARTIAL_UPDATE_MAGIC`, and the next argument is a pointer to `mxcfb_update_data`):

+What is particularly interesting here is that `0x4048462e` also happens to be Kindle's `MXCFB_SEND_UPDATE` magic.
+Something to keep in mind.

 ```c
 typedef struct {
   uint32_t top;    // 0x0000